Stat Mechanics

 The Stat Formula

-The stat formula for Attack, Defense, Special Attack, Special Defense and Speed is this:
+Pokémon stats are, in short, governed by a formula.
+For Attack, Defense, Special Attack, Special Defense and Speed, the formula is this:

 Meanwhile, the HP formula is a little different: